omni-ai-npu/omni-ai-npu.github.io/_posts/2016-02-27-opnfv-parser.md

 *OPNFV Parser project was approved by OPNFV TSC on Feb 2015, since then the team have been discussing and developing interesting features, and after a year of hard N' fun work, the first release of Parser will be out on March 2016 as part of OPNFV Brahmaputra release.
-Here documented a brief intro about the project as well as personal experiences as a freshmen PTL of an open source project.*
+Here documented a brief introduction of the project, the people and the future of this new open source effort.*

 ### The Project